Neue Musik: Impressionism: Debussy – Ravel – Dukas

-Viennese School or Schönberg – Webern – Berg
+Viennese School: Schönberg – Webern – Berg

 The so-called Viennese School, considered as such since 1904 and more rarely called the Second or New Viennese School or Viennese Atonal School, refers to the circle of Viennese composers with Arnold Schönberg and his pupils Anton Webern and Alban Berg as its centre.
 Due to Schönberg's strong appeal as a teacher, who attracted students from many countries, and due to his teaching activities in changing cities, the term transferred from the designation of a 'school' to the style that this school produced.
-The term is narrowly applied mostly to compositions worked in twelve-tone technique.
+The term is narrowly applied mostly to compositions worked in the twelve-tone technique.

 The composers of the Viennese School were, although not exclusively, stylistically influential for the Late Romanticism with the main work Verklärte Nacht Op.
 4, a string sextet by Schönberg from 1899.
 Alongside this is Webern's Piano Quintet (1907), which, however, did not have any impact, as it was not published until 1953.
-Alban Berg's "Jugendlieder" also belong to this corpus..
+Alban Berg's "Jugendlieder" also belong to this corpus.

 The school had a style-defining effect on so-called musical expressionism, which was joined by some – mostly early – works by other composers.

 Under the keyword atonality, which refers less to a style than to a compositional technique subsequently designated as such, the Viennese School is "leading the way".
 The compositional development then leads on to the twelve-tone technique, which also designates a compositional technique and not a style.

 It should not be overlooked that Schoenberg and Berg also developed a number of intersections with neoclassicism – mainly on the level of form and less in terms of composition and adopted stylistic elements.